-Career and Technical Acceptable Course Equivalent HS Graduation Equivalent IHL College Substitutions for Appendices A-6, A-7, A-8, A-9 Requirements Met Preparatory Curriculum CTE Curriculum Name (Course Code) Requirements with (CPC) Credit OR Requirement Met upon 1 Advanced Elective Credit Introduction to Horticulture (991402) completion of the sequence of 1 Advanced Elective Credit Horticulture Plant Processes (991403) courses.
-No additional Carnegie Horticulture Nursery (991404) units are awarded other than the Horticulture Landscape and Turfgrass (991405) 4 Carnegie units for the CTE Driverial and Aminerian and (002460) course.
-4 Caianaa Cuadit Principles of Agriscience (993460) 2 units of science (other than 1 Science Credit AND ANY TWO OF THE FOLLOWING: Biology I) may be awarded as a OR Diversified Agriculture Animals Core (993423) Requirement Met upon 1 Advanced Elective Credit Diversified Agriculture Environment Core completion of the sequence of (993424) courses.
-No additional Carnegie Diversified Agriculture Food Science (993425) units are awarded other than the Diversified Agriculture Plants Core (993427) 4 Carnegie units for the CTE Diversified Agriculture Poultry Science course.
-(993428) Diversified Agriculture Veterinary Science (993429) Diversified Agriculture Precision Agriculture (993432) Diversified Agriculture Turfgrass Management (993431) PLUS Diversified Agriculture Capstone (993433) Principles of Agriscience (993460) 1 unit of science (other than No CPC Credit Biology I) may be awarded as a Requirement Met upon completion of the single course.
-No additional Carnegie units awarded other than the 1 Carnegie unit for the CTE course.
-Concepts of Agriscience (991000) (No longer 1 unit of science (other than No CPC Credit offered) Biology I) may be awarded as a Note: The above course ends with freshman Requirement Met upon cohort class 2021-2022 completion of the single course.
-No additional Carnegie units awarded other than the 1 Carnegie unit for the CTE course.
+Career and Technical Acceptable Course Equivalent HS Graduation Equivalent IHL College Substitutions for Appendices A-6, A-7, A-8, A-9 Requirements Met Preparatory Curriculum CTE Curriculum Name (Course Code) (CPC) Credit OR Requirement Met upon 1 Advanced Elective Credit Introduction to Horticulture (991402) completion of the sequence of Horticulture Plant Processes (991403) courses.
+No additional Carnegie Horticulture Nursery (991404) units are awarded other than the Horticulture Landscape and Turfgrass (991405) 4 Carnegie units for the CTE course.
+Principles of Agriscience (993460) 2 units of science (other than 1 Science Credit AND ANY TWO OF THE FOLLOWING: Biology I) may be awarded as a OR Diversified Agriculture Animals Core (993423) Requirement Met upon 1 Advanced Elective Credit Diversified Agriculture Environment Core completion of the sequence of (993424) courses.
+No additional Carnegie Diversified Agriculture Food Science (993425) units are awarded other than the Diversified Agriculture Plants Core (993427) 4 Carnegie units for the CTE Diversified Agriculture Poultry Science (993428) course.
+Diversified Agriculture Veterinary Science (993429) Diversified Agriculture Precision Agriculture (993432) Diversified Agriculture Turfgrass Management (993431) PLUS Diversified Agriculture Capstone (993433) Principles of Agriscience (993460) 1 unit of science (other than No CPC Credit Biology I) may be awarded as a Requirement Met upon completion of the single course.
+No additional Carnegie units awarded other than the 1 Consents of Assissings (001000) (No. Louisia Carnegie unit for the CTE course.
+No CDC Condit Concepts of Agriscience (991000) (No longer offered) 1 unit of science (other than Biology I) may be awarded as a No CPC Credit Note: The above course ends with freshman Requirement Met upon cohort class 2021-2022 completion of the single course.
+5511511 61033 2021 2022 No additional Carnegie units awarded other than the 1 Carnegie unit for the CTE course.
 Introduction to Agriscience (029990) (No longer 1 unit of science (other than No CPC Credit offered) Biology I) may be awarded as a Note: The above course ends with freshman Requirement Met upon cohort class 2021-2022 completion of the single course.
-No additional Carnegie units awarded other than the 1 Carnegie unit for the CTE course. cture and Construction 4 = 1 1 2 " Architectural Design & Drafting I (994300) 1 unit of Technology and 1 unit of 1 Technology Credit Architectural Design & Drafting II (994301) Math (other than Algebra I) may OR OR be awarded as a Requirement 1 Math Credit Concepts of Drafting (994302) Met upon completion of the OR
+No additional Carnegie units awarded other than the 1 Carnegie unit for the CTE course. cture and Construction 4.7.1.1.0.1.
+Architectural Design & Drafting I (994300) 1 unit of Technology and 1 unit of 1 Technology Credit Architectural Design & Drafting II (994301) OR Math (other than Algebra I) may be awarded as a Requirement OR 1 Math Credit Concepts of Drafting (994302) Met upon completion of the OR concepts of Diarting (334302) wier abou combietion of the OIL